puppetlabs/relay/docs/relay.md

 **`relay dev kubectl`** -- Run kubectl commands against the dev cluster

 **`relay dev metadata [flags]`** -- Run a mock metadata service

+This subcommand starts a mock metadata service which responds to queries from the Relay client SDKs, to help debug and test steps in your local environment.

+You can either run your code directly from this command by appending the invocation to the end of the command line.
+Or, without any arguments, it will start a persistent HTTP service bound to localhost which you can query repeatedly.
 ```
   -i, --input string   Path to metadata mock file
   -r, --run string     Run ID of step to serve (default "1")